Seeking Indigenous Artists - Current Call for Artists and Registration for Future Calls

 supporting image

-Lookout Society is seeking First Nations framed artwork and small carvings from Musqueam members to install at the ACORN (Lookout Housing & Society) location.
+Lookout Society is seeking Indigenous framed artwork and small carvings to install at the ACORN (Lookout Housing & Society) location.

 Description of opportunity: